joaquimnet/affirmations/README.md

 > My hello world java program 🌎

-It that tells you a positive affirmation. ✌
+It tells you a positive affirmation. ✌

 ### Credit